-Malapascua Island has dozens of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Malapascua Cebu to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Malapascua Island has dozens of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: Tepanee Beach Resort

 Tepanee Beach Resort is the best luxury accommodation on the oceanfront, featuring a private beach area, a hot tub, an in-house restaurant with a bar, beautiful gardens, and free wifi.

 The beachside cottages are cozy with bamboo furnishings and fitted with air conditioning, a minibar, a large bed, a private bathroom, and a balcony.

 Tepanee Beach Resort can also help you to organize water activities, island hopping tours, and scuba diving.